-4. Applying your WebCenter 12.X or 14.X customization to WebCenter 16.X or 18.X or 20 or 21.X
+4. Applying your WebCenter 12.X or 14.X customization to WebCenter 16.X or later

-It is possible to re-use your WebCenter 12.X or 14.X customization in your WebCenter 16.X or 18.X or 20 or 21.X installation.
-This section explains the changes that need to be made to make the customization work properly in WebCenter 16.X or later, along with new customization features that come in WebCenter 16.X, 18.X, 20 or 21.X.
+It is possible to re-use your WebCenter 12.X or 14.X customization in your WebCenter 16.X or later installation.
+This section explains the changes that need to be made to make the customization work properly in WebCenter 16.X or later, along with new customization features that come in WebCenter 16.X, 18.X, 20, 21.X or 22.X.

-Moving your customization from WebCenter during Upgrade (12.X or 14.X to 16.X or 18.X or 20 or 21.X)
+Moving your customization from WebCenter during Upgrade (12.X or 14.X to 16.X or later)